 The borrower can still pay interest as an EMI even during the loan term and then spend the principle at the end.
 That is a regular occurrence in the banking industry.

 Gold loans should only be used to address short-term cash flow issues.
 As per intermediaries, they should not pay a high cost (such as a wedding or college fees) or construct another asset.
 As a result, it’s advisable to go with a standard EMI plan.
-The alternative repayment methods are better for business owners that don’t have consistent cash flow.
+The alternative repayment methods are better for small business loans bad credit owners that don’t have consistent cash flow.

 Charges and other regulations

 Prepayment is usually not allowed on gold loans.
 Several banks have the authority to collect up to 1% of the outstanding loan.
 As a result, lenders might impose appraisal costs in addition to processing fees.